 In fact, they were all so wonderful that at no time did I wish that I was back in the fun, colour and hustle of Tokyo, which is the mark of a great trip no matter how long it takes you to get there.

-Japan Airlines has daily direct flights from Sydney to Tokyo, with connections from other Australian cities, from $816 return.
+Japan Airlines has daily direct flights from Sydney and Melbourne to Tokyo, with connections from other Australian cities.